ekahPruthvi/cynageOS/README.md

 | <img width="100%" alt="capsule" src="https://github.com/user-attachments/assets/bae83861-0366-4018-920b-abc42287e570" /> |
 | - |
+> [!NOTE]
+> `v5.1.0 alpha`

 > [!CAUTION]
-> `v5.1.0 alpha` <br>
 > Still in development not all features are implimented <br>
 > And certainly not production ready <br>
 > This project is not VIBE CODED.
-AI HELP IS ONLY TAKEN TO LEARN ABOUT HOW TO MAKE AN ISO,
+AI HELP IS ONLY TAKEN TO LEARN ABOUT HOW TO MAKE AN ISO,<br>
 > AI help is taken to learn because it saved my time while also studying.

-cynageOS, an innovative operating system that is meticulously crafted to boost productivity. </br>
-The design philosophy revolves around minimizing distractions while providing an aesthetically pleasing experience.</br>
-By combining modern aesthetics with user-friendly interfaces. </br>
-And it is based on `Arch Linux` </br></br>
+cynageOS is a Linux desktop environment (DE) with an Arch Linux ISO, and has been designed as a bold alternative to the now common DEs.<br>Thanks for the developers behind niri WM for making such a wonderfull WM and ipc support</br>

 | Desktop Previerw |  |
 |---|---|